Introduction

 ‘’It is needless to mention that a contempt proceeding is a quasi-criminal proceeding and in such a proceeding, a heavy burden has been thrust upon the contempt petitioner to prove beyond all reasonable doubt that the contemner has deliberately violated or flouted the Court’s direction.’’

-‘’A proceeding of contempt of Court is a quasi-criminal proceeding and the case of each contemner has to be considered separately on the basis of materials on record.’’
+‘’A proceeding of contempt of Court is a quasi-criminal proceeding and the case of each contemner has to be considered separately based on materials on record.’’

 ‘’Proceedings for contempt of Court are of a quasi-criminal in nature and where there is any reasonable doubt, the person charged with contempt is entitled to benefit of the doubt.’’